Common Mistakes by Novice Sports Bettors

 5. Betting Against the Public

-Betting against the public is one of the cornerstones of our sports betting philosophy and the application is quite simple: Always bet against the team receiving the majority of wagers.
+Betting against the public is one of the cornerstones of our sports betting philosophy and the application is quite simple: the team receiving the minority of bets might provide more value.
 It’s human nature to root for winners and scoring, which is why we typically see the public pounding favorites and overs.
 Similarly, we have seen bettors chronically overvalue home field advantage which has created tremendous value on visitors (in every sport except baseball).